 Types of Distance Learning

 Traditionally, distance learning took place through correspondence.
 Students received their study materials via the post, and worked through these materials at their own pace.
-However, recent developments in technology have led to an increase in the variety of distance learning resources that are available, and this, in turn, has made it possible for different types of distance learning to emerge.
+However, recent developments in technology have led to an increase in the variety of distance learning resources that are available.
+This, in turn, has made it possible for different types of distance learning to emerge.
 It is now possible, for example, for students to attend web-based lectures and to download their study materials from the internet.

 Here are a few examples of the different types of distance learning available today: